pepmartinez/keuss/README.md

 ```
 Cancels a pending pop operation, identified by the value returned by pop()

 If no tr is passed, or it is null, all pending pop operations on the queue are cancelled.
-Cancelled pop operations will get 'cancel' (a string) as error in teh callback
+Cancelled pop operations will get 'cancel' (a string) as error in the callback

 #### Commit a reserved element
 ```javascript